sfbuysse/SW_IT_PopDiffPlasticity/02_Analysis.md

 For root harvesting traits: trait ~ Treatment * Population + (1|BoltingToRootWashing) + (1|Population:Line) + (1|Treatment:Chamber) + (1|Transplanted)

-After discussing with Jeff, chamber nested within treatment was changed to a fixed effect because models struggle to fit a variance with few groups.
+Chamber nested within treatment was changed to a fixed effect because models struggle to fit a variance with few groups.
 The Bolting to harvest and bolting to root washing variables were also removed because they are continuous but being treated like categorical as a random effect.
 These two variables did explain some variation and removing sometimes increased and sometimes decreased both effect sizes and p values.

-If included, the transplanting effect should be fixed.
 There is a population bias where only italian lines were transplanted.
 17 plants from 6 genotypes were transplanted.
 They became 10 current plants and 7 future plants. **However, when included, the transplanting effect sometimes explains 0 variance** Because this is such a small number (17 plants of 127 plants), the transplanting effect was removed from the model.
 All models were run with and without transplanting as  a fixed effect, but only small changes were seen in 3 traits (see data/ModelResults_InitalModels.xlsx for notes.)

-Final model (only 1): trait ~ Treatment * Population + Treatment:Chamber + (1|Population:Line)
+Final model: trait ~ Treatment * Population + Treatment:Chamber + (1|Population:Line)

 ``` r